vtman/novoUoM/README.md

 <h3 id="link_coin_radix">treeRadixSort: sort the binary data accoring to the time stamps</h3>

-We consider the binary files formed on the previous step.
+We consider the binary files formed in the previous step.
 Time stamps are the first 64 bits for each 16-byte block of data.
 We use the simplest version of the radix sort algorithm.
 Starting from the least-significant bit, we form two blocks of data corresponding to <tt>0</tt> and <tt>1</tt> values for the chosen bit, then concatenate these two blocks and consider the next bit.
-To speed up the processing, we find the smallest time stamp and subtract it from all entries we consider, the perform the radix sort and add up the original time stamp.
-In this way we have to consider less bits.
+To speed up the processing, we find the smallest time stamp and subtract it from all entries we are given, then perform the radix sort and add up the original time stamp.
+In this way, we have to consider fewer bits.

-The code is designed to be used for multiple threads.
-We split the original records onto large chunks of rows, sort them and save to the final file.
-As we do not know the size of blocks used by the digitiser board to write the data to ROOT files, there is a chance that time stamps for large blocks in the current code are not in order for neighbouring blocks.
-Therefore we need to perform another radix sorting near the interfaces of these blocks.
+The code uses multiple threads.
+We split the original records into large chunks of rows, sorted them, and saved the results to the final file.
+Since the size of blocks used by the digitiser board to write data to ROOT files is unknown, it is possible that the time stamps for large blocks in the current code are not for neighbouring blocks.
+Therefore, we need to perform another radix sorting near the interfaces of these blocks.

 <h4>Parameters</h4>